adrianchincm/paperhands/README.md

 # Paperhands *(Work in progress)*
 ![paperhand_logo](https://i.ibb.co/hX7vbCW/paperhands-removebg-preview.png)

 Paperhands is an paper account exchange where you can buy and sell cryoptocurrencies, and track your portfolio!
+Start with 1 million USD and see how well you do!
 *Also my first ruby on rails project*
 ---